Santa Fe, Argentina: History

 The city's historical role in the Argentine Constitution led national lawmakers to choose it as the site of Constitutional Conventions in 1949, 1957, and 1994.

 Climate

 The city has a climate considered as humid subtropical (Cfa, according to the Köppen climate classification, with a Cwa tendency).
 Winters are generally mild, though minimum temperatures can fall below 0 C on cold nights during the winter.
 Summers are generally hot and humid.
 During the most extreme heat waves, temperatures have exceeded 45 C. Temperatures have exceeded 35 C in every season.

 Rainfall can be expected throughout the year though summer is usually the wettest season.
 Thunderstorms can be intense with frequent lightning, powerful downdraughts and intense precipitation.
 The lowest record temperature was -7.0 C on June 13, 1967, while the highest recorded temperature was 45.6 C on January 25, 1986.

 The city

-Santa Fe has a lot of important commercial centres, busy cultural life, interesting options in sports and tourism, numerous artistic and musical events, and an exciting nightlife.